Robert-van-Engelen/Forth850/README.md

     HERE #711 + HEX .
 DECIMAL
     23FF

-The specify `USER23FF` in the Monitor.
-This leaves about 256 bytes free dictionary space minus 40 bytes for the "hold area" to run Forth850.
+In the Monitor specify `USERaddr` with the address displayed.
+This leaves about 200 bytes free dictionary space minus 40 bytes for the "hold area" to run Forth850.
 The largest size is `USER75FF` which gives about 21K free dictionary space.

 ## Nice to have (work in progress)